 The Import dialog box will open:

-Tables to import — click the drop-down list to select the tables to import.
+Sheets to import — click the drop-down list to select the tables to import.

 All other tables will not be imported.